Skip to main content

 Aims

-This module aims to introduce students to an analysis of health policy processes and health systems functions, taking into consideration global challenges and their impact on health care organizations and policies.
+This module aims to introduce students to an analysis of health policy processes and health systems functions, taking into consideration local and global challenges and their impact on health care organizations and policies.
 The health policy component covers the theory and practice of policy development and decision making, including key features relevant to the NHS.
 The health systems component examines and discusses the key elements and the complexity of the health systems’ from a comparative perspective.
 Specific examples and case studies will be presented to analyse and discuss current challenges affecting health policies and health systems in both developed and developing countries like health care financing, access to health services and health systems performance.
-There will also be a focus on health systems' responses to the Coronavirus pandemic'

-Students will be able to draw on different perspectives and practical examples to get an understanding of specific issues and challenges currently affecting health systems at international level from a comparative perspective.
+Students will be able to draw on different perspectives and practical examples to get an understanding of specific issues and challenges currently affecting health systems at different levels from a comparative perspective.

 Outline Of Syllabus